brillcp/SwiftPokedex/README.md

 ```

 # Networking ⚡️
 SwiftPokedex uses the HTTP framework [Networking](https://github.com/brillcp/Networking) for all the API calls to the PokeAPI.
+You can read more about that [here](https://github.com/brillcp/Networking#readme).

 # Todo 📝
 The PokeAPI is very extensive and it contains a lot of things.
 Here are some things that can be implemented further down the line: